-2210-2290 South Dexter Street, 2255-2285 South Dahlia Street, and 4719-4765 East Iliff Avenue: G-MU-5: G-MU-5 is a multi-unit residential district in the General Urban context allowing the Urban House, Duplex, Garden Court, Town House, and Apartment building forms with heights up to 3 to 5 stories or 30 to 70 feet, depending on the building form.
+2210-2290 South Dexter Street, 2255-2285 South Dahlia Street, and 4719-4765 East Iliff Avenue:

+G-MU-5: G-MU-5 is a multi-unit residential district in the General Urban context allowing the Urban House, Duplex, Garden Court, Town House, and Apartment building forms with heights up to 3 to 5 stories or 30 to 70 feet, depending on the building form.
 The primary street setback ranges from 10 feet in the Garden Court, Town House, and Apartment building forms, and 20 feet for the Urban House and Duplex forms.
 There is no build-to requirement for the Urban House, Duplex, and Garden Court forms.
 A build-to percentage of 70% between 10 and 15 feet is required for the Town House form, and a build-to percentage of 60% between 10 and 20 feet for the Apartment form.
 This is primarily a residential district, but it also allows some residential care, community serving, education, and civic uses.
 Additional information on the G-MU-5 zone district can be found in Article 6 of the Denver Zoning Code.

-S-MU-3: S-MU-3 is a multi-unit district in the Suburban context allowing the Suburban House, Duplex, Row House, and Apartment building forms with heights up to 3 stories or 30 to 40 feet.
-The primary street setback ranges from 10 to 20 feet depending on the building form.
-There are no build-to requirements for the Suburban House or Duplex forms.
-A build-to percentage of 50% between 0 and 80 feet is required for the Row House and Apartment forms.
-This is a residential district that allows for single, two, and multi-unit uses, and limited residential care and community and public serving uses.
+G-MX-3: G-MX-3 is a mixed-use district in the General Urban context allowing the Town House, General and Shopfront building forms with heights up to 3 stories or 38 feet depending on building form.
+The primary street setback ranges from 0 to 10 feet depending on the building form.
+There is a 70% build-to requirement for the Town House and General building form and a 75% build-to requirement for the Shopfront form.
+This is a mixed-use district that allows for multi-unit residential, Residential Care Types 1 and 2, and Dental/Medical Office or Clinics.
 More information on the requested zone district can be found in Article 3 of the Denver Zoning Code.

 G-RO-3: The G-RO-3 district is a residential office district within the General Urban context that allows the Urban House, Duplex, Townhouse, and Apartment building forms with heights up to 3 stories or 30 to 40 feet, depending on the building form.
 The primary street setback minimum is 20 feet.
 There is no build-to requirement for the Urban House and Duplex Forms.
-The Town House form requires a build-to percentage of 70% between 10 to 15 feet, and the Apartment form requires a build-to percentage of 60% between 10 and 20 feet.
+The Town House form requires a build-to percentage of 70% between 10 to 15 feet, and the Apartment for mequires a build-to percentage of 60% between 10 and 20 feet.
 The G-RO-3 zone district allows for residential, residential care, and office uses.
 Additional information on the proposed zone district can be found in Article 6 of the Denver Zoning Code.